ComplexSec/CCNA/README.md

 * Network portion
 * Host portion

-1. Class A - start with 0
-2. Class B - start with 10
-3. Class C - start with 110
-4. Class D - start with 1110
-5. Class E - start with 1111

-1. Class A - first octet ranges from 1 through 127
+1. Class A - start with 0, first octet ranges from 1 through 127
-2. Class B - first octet ranges from 128 through 191
+2. Class B - start with 10, first octet ranges from 128 through 191
-3. Class C - first octet ranges from 192 through 223
+3. Class C - start with 110, first octet ranges from 192 through 223
-4. Class D - first octet ranges from 224 through 239
+4. Class D - start with 1110, first octet ranges from 224 through 239
-5. Class E - first octet ranges from 240 through 255
+5. Class E - start with 1111, first octet ranges from 240 through 255

 The following are valid IP addresses in each of the classes available for commercial use as defined by RFC 1918: